 - Subsequent (2nd) reckless driving offense

 The other state that does not have a mandatory requirement is Virginia, which allows car owners to forego even basic coverage if they pay an “uninsured motor vehicle fee” of $500 per year in addition to the regular cost of registration.
 Virginia’s fee does not release owners of liability for damages.
 In an accident, the driver and or vehicle owner will be personally responsible for the cost of all damages and injuries.

 You might be wondering how much car insurance is needed?
 At the least, you need to carry your state minimum coverage.
 However, minimum coverage may be insufficient.
-Let’s say you cause a serious accident that destroys multiple cars and you only have the Pennsylvania minimum amount of coverage for property damage, $5,000 total.
+Let’s say you cause an accident that damages multiple cars, and you only have the Pennsylvania minimum amount of coverage for property damage, $5,000 total.
 This wouldn’t even begin to cover damages.

 Determine how much insurance you want before you start shopping around for rates.
 This way, it will be easier for you to compare companies, and you’ll be less likely to buy coverage you don’t want or need.